 Back in 2010, Milwaukee was hit with not one, but two nights of flash flooding in a single week.
 The night of July 15/16 saw basements and streets overflowing with rain, but it was the second night, July 22/23, that would go down in infamy.
 Yes, that was the night a 40-foot-wide, 20-foot-deep sinkhole opened up on Milwaukee’s East Side like the goddamn Hellmouth itself and swallowed a Cadillac Escalade whole.
 Driving luxury SUVs through the intersection of Oakland and North would never be the same.

 Local news was all over the story, of course.
-WISN12 talked to a frazzled witness to the Cadillac Escalade that was swallowed by a sinkhole, and nabbed a priceless “The car’s in the hole!” quote in the process:
+WISN12 talked to a frazzled witness to the Cadillac Escalade that was swallowed by an East Side sinkhole, and nabbed a priceless “The car’s in the hole!” quote in the process:

-Oh yeah, the driver of the Cadillac Escalade that was swallowed by a sinkhole was, well, driving said Cadillac Escalade when it was swallowed by a sinkhole.
+Oh yeah, the driver of the Cadillac Escalade that was swallowed by an East Side sinkhole was, well, driving said Cadillac Escalade when it was swallowed by an East Side sinkhole.
 The Journal Sentinel ran the harrowing story of the man who rescued him: